Libensemble/ensemble_agent/README.md

 # Ensemble Agent

-An agentic system for generating, running, and iteratively fixing simulation scripts.
+An agentic system for creating and running ensemble workflows.
 Currently supports [libEnsemble](https://github.com/Libensemble/libensemble), designed to extend to other ensemble tools.

 Uses LangChain ReAct agents with tools exposed via MCP and local Python functions.